JCPedroza/dynamic-javascript-coderbyte/fibonacci/README.md

 <p>Write a function fib(n) that takes in a number as an argument.
 The function should return the n-th number of the Fibonacci sequence.</p>

 <p>The 1st and 2nd number of the sequence is 1.
-To generate the next number of the sequence, qe sum the previous two.</p>
+To generate the next number of the sequence, sum the previous two.</p>

 <ul>
   <li>fib(1) = 1</li>